Omega-Numworks/Omega-Guide/docs/how-does-it-work.md

 The calculator uses a MCU (Microcontroller Unit) made by ST Microelectronics to do all the work.
 - The MCU used in N0100 is the [STM32F412](https://www.st.com/en/microcontrollers-microprocessors/stm32f412.html).
 This one has one storage partition, named "flash" because it's flash memory.
 - The MCU used in the N0110 and N0115 is the [STM32F730](https://www.st.com/en/microcontrollers-microprocessors/stm32f730r8.html).
-This one has 2 flashes.
-Named "internal" and "external".
+This one has 2 flashes, named "internal" and "external".
 - The MCU used in the N0120 is the [STM32H725](https://www.st.com/en/microcontrollers-microprocessors/stm32h725-735.html).
 This one also has 2 flashes, but is also more powerful than N0110's ones.

 So we can make 2 categories: